-For certain commands a toolbar button will also be shown to show the 'short-cut' option to the same command that could be used instead:
+For certain menu items a toolbar button will also be shown to show the 'short-cut' option to the same command that could be used instead:

 The toolbar button for the Geometry > Point > Coordinates... command is shown here.

 User actions